Types of socialism: Autonomism

-Autonomism refers to a set of left-wing political and social movements and theories close to the socialist movement.
-As an identifiable theoretical system it first emerged in Italy in the 1960s from workerist (operaismo) communism.
-Later, post-Marxist and anarchist tendencies became significant after influence from the Situationists, the failure of Italian far-left movements in the 1970s, and the emergence of a number of important theorists including Antonio Negri, who had contributed to the 1969 founding of Potere Operaio, Mario Tronti, Paolo Virno, etc.
+Autonomism refers to a set of left-wing political and social movements and theories closely aligned with the socialist movement.
+As an identifiable theoretical system, it first emerged in Italy in the 1960s from workerist (operaismo) communism.
+Later, post-Marxist and anarchist tendencies became significant after influence from the Situationists, the failure of Italian far-left movements in the 1970s, and the emergence of a number of important theorists, such as Mario Tronti, Paolo Virno, and Antonio Negri, who contributed to the 1969 founding of Potere Operaio.

-Unlike other forms of Marxism, autonomist Marxism emphasises the ability of the working class to force changes to the organization of the capitalist system independent of the state, trade unions or political parties.
-Autonomists are less concerned with party political organization than other Marxists, focusing instead on self-organized action outside of traditional organizational structures.
-Autonomist Marxism is thus a "bottom up" theory: it draws attention to activities that autonomists see as everyday working class resistance to capitalism, for example absenteeism, slow working, and socialization in the workplace.
+Unlike other forms of Marxism, autonomist Marxism emphasizes the ability of the working class to force changes to the organization of the capitalist system independent of the state, trade unions, or political parties.
+Autonomists are less concerned with party organization than other Marxists, focusing instead on self-organized action outside of traditional organizational structures.
+Autonomist Marxism is thus a "bottom up" theory—it draws attention to activities that autonomists see as everyday working class resistance to capitalism, such absenteeism, slow working, and socialization in the workplace.

-Through translations made available by Danilo Montaldi and others, the Italian autonomists drew upon previous activist research in the United States by the Johnson-Forest Tendency and in France by the group Socialisme ou Barbarie.
+The Italian autonomists drew upon previous activist research in the United States by the Johnson-Forest Tendency and in France by the group Socialisme ou Barbarie.

-It influenced the German and Dutch Autonomen, the worldwide Social Centre movement, and today is influential in Italy, France, and to a lesser extent the English-speaking countries.
+It influenced the German and Dutch Autonomen, the worldwide Social Centre movement, and today is influential in Italy and France.
 Those who describe themselves as autonomists now vary from Marxists to post-structuralists and anarchists.
-The Autonomist Marxist and Autonomen movements provided inspiration to some on the revolutionary left in English speaking countries, particularly among anarchists, many of whom have adopted autonomist tactics.
+The Autonomist Marxist and Autonomen movements provided inspiration to some on the revolutionary left in English-speaking countries, particularly among anarchists, many of whom adopted autonomist tactics.
 Some English-speaking anarchists even describe themselves as Autonomists.

 The Italian operaismo movement also influenced Marxist academics such as Harry Cleaver, John Holloway, Steve Wright, and Nick Dyer-Witheford.

 Anarchism

 Anarchism (from Greek: αναρχία, anarkhia; "without a ruler") is a political philosophy that advocates stateless societies based on non-hierarchical free associations.
-Anarchism holds the state to be undesirable, unnecessary, or harmful.
-While anti-statism is central, some argue that anarchism entails opposing authority or hierarchical organization in the conduct of human relations, including, but not limited to, the state system.
+Anarchism holds that the state is undesirable, unnecessary, or harmful.
+While anti-statism is central, anarchism may entail opposing authority or hierarchical organization in the conduct of human relations, including, but not limited to, the state system.
 Anarchism as a social movement has regularly endured fluctuations in popularity.
-Its classical period, which scholars demarcate as from 1860 to 1939, is associated with the working-class movements of the 19th century and the Spanish Civil War-era struggles against fascism.
+Its classical period, which scholars demarcate as lasting from 1860 to 1939, is associated with the working-class movements of the 19th century and the Spanish Civil War-era struggles against fascism.